kapsy/bass-bender/README.md

 # bass bender 0.8

-*bass bender* explores an alternative audio and synthesizer control interface that is more suitable for a smartphone/tablet touch screen environment.
+_bass bender_ explores an alternative audio and synthesizer control interface that is more suitable for a smartphone/tablet touch screen environment.
 It is built for the Android platform, and uses the *libpd* library to run a real time Pure Data FM synthesis patch.

 Please note that *bass bender* requires the libpd pd-for-android library in order to run.
-If you're unfamiliar with what libpd and Pure Data are, more info can be found at <https://github.com/libpd> and <http://puredata.info/>.
+If you're unfamiliar with what libpd and Pure Data are, more info can be found at <github.com/libpd> and <puredata.info/>.

 ## INSTALLATION